MMV-RegionSeg

 3. Select MMV-RegionSeg from the dropdown.

-This opens a widget on the right-hand side of the Napari window, featuring several buttons, labels, and a slider.
+A widget will appear on the right-hand side of the Napari window, containing buttons, labels, and a slider.

 Screenshot